- Describe the theoretical and experimental issues that Einstein’s theory of special relativity addressed.

 All velocities are measured relative to some frame of reference.
 For example, a car’s motion is measured relative to its starting position on the road it travels on; a projectile’s motion is measured relative to the surface from which it is launched; and a planet’s orbital motion is measured relative to the star it orbits.
 The frames of reference in which mechanics takes the simplest form are those that are not accelerating.
 Newton’s first law, the law of inertia, holds exactly in such a frame.

 An inertial frame of reference is a reference frame in which a body at rest remains at rest and a body in motion moves at a constant speed in a straight line unless acted upon by an outside force.

 For example, to a passenger inside a plane flying at constant speed and constant altitude, physics seems to work exactly the same as when the passenger is standing on the surface of Earth.
 When the plane is taking off, however, matters are somewhat more complicated.
 In this case, the passenger at rest inside the plane concludes that a net force F on an object is not equal to the product of mass and acceleration, ma.
 Instead, F is equal to ma plus a fictitious force.
 This situation is not as simple as in an inertial frame.
-The term “special” in “special relativity” refers to dealing only with inertial frames of reference.
-Einstein’s later theory of general relativity deals with all kinds of reference frames, including accelerating, and therefore non-inertial, reference frames.
+Special relativity handles accelerating frames as a constant and velocities as relative to the observer.
+General relativity treats both velocity and acceleration as relative to the observer, thus making the use of curved space-time.

 Einstein’s First Postulate